Anne, Princess Royal: Activities

+Public appearances

 Anne undertakes a number of duties and engagements on behalf of the sovereign.
 Kevin S. MacLeod, the then Canadian Secretary to the Queen, said of Anne in 2014: "Her credo is, 'Keep me busy.
 I'm here to work.
 I'm here to do good things.
 I'm here to meet as many people as possible'."
-It was reported in December 2017 that the Princess Royal had undertaken the most official engagements that year out of all the royal family, her mother the Queen included.
-Among her royal visits, the Princess has toured Norway, Jamaica, Germany, Austria, New Zealand, and Australia.
+It was reported in December 2017 that Anne had undertaken the most official engagements that year out of all the royal family, her mother the Queen included.
+Among her royal visits, Anne has toured Norway, Jamaica, Germany, Austria, New Zealand, and Australia.

 Anne's first public engagement was at the opening of an educational and training centre in Shropshire in 1969.
 Anne travels abroad on behalf of the United Kingdom up to three times a year.
 She began to undertake overseas visits upon leaving secondary school, and accompanied her parents on a state visit to Austria in the same year.
 Her first tour of Australia was with her parents in 1970, since which she returned many times to undertake official engagements as a colonel-in-chief of an Australian regiment, or to attend memorials and services such as the National Memorial Service for victims of the Black Saturday bushfires in Melbourne on 22 February 2009.
 In 1990 she became the first member of the royal family to make an official visit to the Soviet Union when she went there as a guest of President Mikhail Gorbachev and his government.

+In August 2016, she returned to Russia to visit the city of Arkhangelsk for the 75th anniversary of Operation Dervish, which was one of the first Arctic convoys of World War II.
+In September 2016, Anne had a chest infection and was required to cancel official engagements.
+In late October 2016, she visited the Malaysian state of Sarawak for a two-day study tour.
+In April 2022, Anne and her husband toured Australia and Papua New Guinea to mark the Queen's Platinum Jubilee.
+On 12 September 2022, in St Giles' Cathedral, Edinburgh, Anne became the first woman to participate in a Vigil of the Princes, guarding her mother's coffin.
+This was repeated at Westminster Hall on 16 September.
+It was later revealed that she had been the informant at her mother's death at Balmoral, a witness who signs, along with the doctor, the death certificate.